ds-rants/ds-rants/posts/2025/2025_11_tests_for_ds/test_for_ds.md

 This requires the ability to use the smallest amount of rows and columns.
 A good rule of thumb is usually 2-Rows \* x-Columns or 3-Rows \* x-Columns to get you started.
 If you can manage with only one row, you should!
-Expressing this again requires a fairly decent bit of expertise to determine the seams / separations in your coding where to make testing easier.

 Regardless, here are some simple pointers: